KQM-git/TCL/characters/pyro/bennett.md

 * Pyro Infusion lasts 2 seconds upon leaving **Inspiration Field**.
 * The Pyro DMG bonus will apply to the Fantastic Voyage damage.
 * Pyro infused autos have 1U worth of Pyro applcation.
+* The buff does not stack in coop.
 {% endtab %}
 {% endtabs %}